Fintan-contents/skillmap-guide/en/README.md

 * **Pair programming**
 * **Pair investigations**

-The information obtained from skill maps, such as each team member's technical skill level and whether they have knowledge about each operation, can be used to pair team members in a way that is best suited to the progress of the work and how the team members are improving their skills.
+The information obtained from skill maps, such as each team member's technical skill level and whether they have knowledge about each business, can be used to pair team members in a way that is best suited to the progress of the work and how the team members are improving their skills.

 ## 3.2.
 Allocation of workshop leaders

-When holding team workshops so that team members can improve their technical skills and acquire operational knowledge, the * and A symbols on skill maps (indicating who wants to acquire each skill and who is able to teach others, respectively) are useful when selecting leaders.
+When holding team workshops so that team members can improve their technical skills and acquire business knowledge, the * and A symbols on skill maps (indicating who wants to acquire each skill and who is able to teach others, respectively) are useful when selecting leaders.

 # 4. How to update skill maps